Home » Garden » 5 Late Summer Garden Flowers That Bloom Into Fall

 Sedum Autumn Joy

 I’m a huge fan of Sedum Autumn Joy.
-They are super easy to care for and propagate.
+They are super simple to care for, propagate with ease, and are a beautiful late summer blooming flower for the garden.

 Sedum Autumn Joy adds visual interest in spring while it grows, adds a chartreuse color and texture to the summer garden, starts to flower in late summer, and turns a gorgeous deep burgundy in fall.